ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 datas[0] = 2
 ```

-The code below has imports that are out of order alphabetically and grouped incorrectly:
+The code below in `bad_imports.py` has imports that are out of order alphabetically and grouped incorrectly:

 ```python
 #  bad_imports.py